-4 REPUTATION AND COMMUNICATIONS CONSIDERATIONS
+5. REPUTATION AND COMMUNICATIONS CONSIDERATIONS

-4.1 The failure to effectively tackle and reduce anti-social behaviour in North East Lincolnshire may cause reputational issues for the Council and wider partner agencies resulting in a lack of community confidence and reluctance for businesses to invest in the area.
-Positive Communications are utilised to demonstrate the success of the multi-agency arrangements and the effect on an area.
+5.1 The failure to effectively tackle and reduce anti-social behaviour in North East Lincolnshire may cause reputational issues for the Council and wider partner agencies resulting in a lack of community confidence and reluctance for businesses to invest in the area.
+Ongoing Communications are essential to demonstrate to the public that agencies take their concerns seriously and have measures in place to deal with ASB effectively.
+Perceptions of ASB are often higher than recorded statistics, so effective communications around successes and the reduction of ASB is essential to boost public confidence.

-5 FINANCIAL CONSIDERATIONS
+6. FINANCIAL CONSIDERATIONS